 Abbey Chikane is a business strategist and a development economist.
 Over the past 20 years, Chikane has held various senior leadership and management positions in multinational corporations, global consulting and advisory services firms.

-Ms Bayat is a Registered Professional Planner (PrPlanner) and serves as the Deputy Chairperson of the NHBRC.
+Ms Bayat is a Registered Professional Planner (PrPlanner) and serves as the Acting Chairperson of Council.

 Xoliswa Daku is the CEO of DCI Holdings a company focusing on property development, management and leasing.
 She is a qualified Legal practitioner with extensive experience in law, business administration, and project management